Tell us what you think. Participate in a short survey and win an Amazon Gift Card worth $ 50.Take our short survey

 This is why Norway has established the Pilot-T funding scheme, which is designed to accelerate the application of novel, smart mobility solutions.
 The scheme provides support for developing and piloting technologies and business models with the potential to enhance the transport system of tomorrow by increasing mobility, improving safety and security, and reducing emissions.

-“It’s all about smart tools that reduce emissions, improve traffic safety and increase freedom of movement,” says Tor Mühlbradt, who is responsible for the Pilot-T scheme at Innovation Norway.
+“It’s all about smart tools that reduce emissions, improve traffic safety and increase freedom of movement,” says Tor Mühlbradt, former head of the Pilot-T scheme at Innovation Norway.
 The scheme is a collaborative effort between Innovation Norway and the Research Council of Norway, commissioned by the Ministry of Transport.

 The scheme is divided in two.
 The Research Council allocates funding for research and development of smart solutions.
 Innovation Norway, meanwhile, allocates funding for demonstration, commercialisation and scaling of smart transport technology.
 Mühlbradt explains the difference.